1927 Indian Motorcycle

 The company was the Oxfordpicture11 distributor of Morris cars and the MG logo was officially adopted in 1929.
 Morris Garage began as a bicycle and motorcycle shop.
 The owner, William Morris, was eventually awarded the title of Lord Nuffield in honor of his considerable contributions to the British automobile industry.

-The diminutive Morris Minor was developed as an economic alternative to the company’s larger and costlier six-cylinder models.
-Two Morris Minor models were produced: a two-seater fabric Saloon and a four-seat Tourer which, in fact, was less costly than the more popular Saloon.
+The diminutive Morris Minor was developed as an economic alternative to the company’s more extensive and costlier six-cylinder models.
+Two Morris Minor models were produced: a two-seater fabric Saloon and a four-seat Tourer, which was less costly than the more popular Saloon.

 Demand for these popular little cars necessitated limiting color choices in order to keep up with production demands.
 Fabric models were available only in Niagara Blue and the newer Folding-Head Saloon in brown.